 NV Articles of Incorporation Requirements

 The Articles of Incorporation is the formation document you file with the Nevada Secretary of State to register your corporation with the state (LLCs file Articles of Organization).
-In Nevada, you can file Articles of Incorporation by mail, fax or in person (online filings are processed immediately by the SOS).
-If you hire Active Filings to incorporate your business, we are authorized to file online with the state, and we’ll form your LLC or corporation in 1 business day.
+In Nevada, you can file Articles of Incorporation by mail, fax or in person.
+If you hire Active Filings to incorporate your business, we are authorized to file online with the state.

 To complete your Nevada Articles of Incorporation, you’ll need to include the following information: